dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 title: Internals of Spark Parser
 ---

-In this post we will try to demistify details about Spark Parser and how we can implement a very simple langauge with the usr of same parser toolkit that Spark uses.
+In this post we will try to demystify details about Spark Parser and how we can implement a very simple language with the use of same parser toolkit that Spark uses.

 ### Intro
 [Apache Spark](https://spark.apache.org/) is a widely used analytics and machine learning engine, which you have probably heard of.
 You can use Spark with various languages - Scala, Java, Python - to perform a wide variety of tasks - streaming, ETL, SQL, ML or graph computations.
 Spark SQL/dataframe is one of the most popular ways to interact with Spark.
 Spark SQL provides SQL syntax and SQL like API to build complex computation graphs.
 Spark SQL relies on a common compiler framework to translate the high level SQL code into executable low level code.
 Spark Catalyst is the name of that compiler framework.